 Cardigans/Sweaters

-No matter what the temperature is outside, it’s a good idea to bring warm layers for your time on jury duty.
-A cropped cardigan is a cute way to add complexity to an outfit, and whether it’s cotton, wool, or tweed, you will look professional and ready for business.
-Plus, it’s great for warmer months, and many buildings will have air conditioning inside.
-Pair a light brown longline cardigan with a turtleneck, a leather skirt or trousers, and boots or heels.
-In contrast, a sweater is a better choice if it’s cool outside.
-Try it with a pair of trousers and flats or slides, and if it gets too warm, you can wrap the sleeves around your waist or shoulders.
+No matter what the temperature is outside, it’s always a good idea to bring warm layers for your time in court.
+A cropped cardigan is a cute and comfortable way to stay cozy.
+It’s great for those warmer months, as many buildings will have air conditioning inside.
+A light brown longline cardigan paired with a turtleneck, leather skirt or trousers, and boots or heels is a stylish and professional look.
+If it is cooler outside, a sweater might be a better choice.
+Opt for a pair of trousers and flats or slides for a comfortable yet sophisticated outfit.
+Remember, it’s crucial to look professional and ready for business when serving on a jury.

 Smart Jeans

-If you’ve been called to jury duty and want to wear something comfortable, you can’t go past some smart jeans.
+If you’re not sure what to wear to jury duty and want to wear something comfortable, you can’t go past some smart jeans.
 This sophisticated choice is incredibly easy to style and looks smart enough for a professional environment.
 Wide-leg, bootleg, and straight-leg silhouettes look fantastic with a blazer, sweater, or coat.
 For a more refined feel, keep the length of your pants at the bottom of your ankle or lower, but don’t let them drag on the ground.
 Another thing to consider is the condition of the jeans – avoid rips, tears, stains, or printed designs, as they may appear sloppy.

 Accessories